carrieprice78/website/content/guides/early-mobility/publication-trends.md

-{{< figure src="em-journals.png" title="Top Ten Journals Based on Web of Science Data.
+{{< figure library="true" src="em-journals.png" title="Top Ten Journals Based on Web of Science Data.
 This visualization was created with the open source tool Tableau Public." >}}

 ## Medical Subject Headings (MeSH) in PubMed as of June, 2020